-Girls Rock Saskatoon (GRS) is a volunteer-based organization dedicated to the empowerment of self-identified female, trans, two-spirit, and gender non-conforming youth and adults through collaborative music creation and performance.
+Girls Rock Saskatoon (GRS) is a registered non-profit, volunteer-based organization dedicated to the empowerment of female, trans, two-spirit, and gender non-conforming youth and adults through collaborative music creation and performance.

 GRS features Girls Rock Camp Saskatoon (GRCS), a week-long youth program where campers learn an instrument, form a band, and write a song to be performed at a showcase at the end of the week.
-In addition to technical training, campers take part in a number of music and non-music workshops centered on creativity and confidence-building, such as Songwriting, Image & Identity, Self Defense, Zine-Making, and more.
+In addition to technical training, campers take part in music workshops centred on creativity and confidence-building, as well as engaged workshops dealing with gender, social justice, image, identity, and community building.
 We offer two week-long day camps every summer for ages 8-13 and 13-18.

-This year, GRS is pleased to announce our first-ever Girls Rock Camp: All Grown Up!
+This year, GRS is pleased to announce our second annual Girls Rock Camp: All Grown Up!
 If you’re a grown-up who’s always wanted to learn an instrument and be in a band, this is the weekend for you.
 Girls Rock Camp: All Grown Up is a fundraiser in support of our kids’ camps.

 GRS values diversity and encourages people from all backgrounds to apply to participate as campers or volunteers.
 No musical experience required!

 To stay in touch with Girls Rock Camp and follow our events throughout the year, like us on Facebook!

 GRS Core Values